orlof/dcpu-admiral/README.md

     https://github.com/orlof/dcpu-admiral

-Since 0x10c collapse, most of the DCPU development tools have been abandoned.
-Admiral used to work with all the major DCPU tools e.g. DCPU toolchain, Organic & Lettuce, F1DE...
+Since the collapse of 0x10c, most of the DCPU development tools have been abandoned.
+Admiral used to work with all the major tools e.g. DevCPU, DCPU toolchain, Organic & Lettuce, F1DE...

-Today I use my self-made assembler and debugger to run Admiral:
+Today I use my self-made assembler and debugger:

  - https://github.com/orlof/dcpu-compiler
    - Python 2.7, Notchian syntax
  - https://github.com/orlof/dcpu-debugger
    - Java 1.8, graphical ui

+Those are pretty sophisticated and field proven tools, but will lack proper releases and packaging until someone other than me starts using them ;)

 --